Packed Bed Scrubber: An air pollution control device in which emissions pass through alkaline water to neutralize hydrogen chloride gas.

 Programmable Controller: A device that controls the operation of electrical equipment (such as air conditioning units and lights) according to a preset time schedule.

-Propane: A gas that is both present in natural gas and refined from crude oil.
+Propane: A gas that is both presents in natural gas and refined from crude oil.
 It is used for heating, lighting and industrial applications.

 Propellant: Liquid in a self-pressurized pesticide product that expels the active ingredient from its container.